Drofsned/chorebot/README.md

 # chorebot
-Robot to assign my kids chores.
+A raspberry pi robot to assign my kids chores.